 4. Gather votes from your team (say, for a hackathon)

-One of our customers found a particularly clever way to use Workflow Builder: organising an internal hackathon and collecting votes for winners using Slack.
+One of our customers found a particularly clever way to use Workflow Builder: organizing an internal hackathon and collecting votes for winners using Slack.

 Hack this feedback template for your voting needs.